-We provide full time care for a group of mixed gender young people between the ages of 8 to 18 years who may have experienced a chaotic early family life; which may have included abuse, emotional neglect and exploitation.
-They may not have yet developed sufficient skills and resilience to overcome these life adversities developing the life skills they will need to help them to build a strong foundation for a better future.
+We provide a home for children of mixed gender between the ages of 8 to 18 who may have experienced a chaotic early family life, which may have included abuse, neglect, and exploitation.
+They may not have yet developed sufficient skills and resilience to overcome these life adversities, developing the life skills they will need to help them to build a strong foundation for a better future.

-We are able to support young people with a range of associated behaviours which may include running away, substance misuse, criminal activity and anti-social behaviour, sexualised behaviour, self-harm, aggression towards others and environment.
+We can care for children with a range of associated behaviours which may include running away, substance misuse, criminal activity and anti-social behaviour, sexualised behaviour, self-harm, and aggression towards others and their environment.

-We ensure that the young people’s feelings, wishes and views are central to their care and will advocate and support them to have a voice and feel heard.
+We ensure that the childrens feelings, wishes and views are central and we will advocate and support them to have a voice and feel heard.

 Our model of care is attachment and trauma informed which is supported through input by a psychotherapist.

 We will help children to develop constructive skills to support them in making informed decisions about their lives through providing space to reflect on their choices and actions that contribute and maintain the difficulties they encounter in everyday life providing them with insight and empowerment, leading to change.

 We believe that developing care into Lovin Care has the power to transform childrens lives.
 The benefits of this includes gaining an understanding of healthy loving relationships, increased self-esteem, positive development of identity, increased resilience, an ability to form healthy adult relationships later in life, and form strong bonds that last beyond our homes.